Mike Lieberthal: Early life

 Lieberthal was born in Glendale, California, and is Jewish.
 His father is Dennis Lieberthal, who was a Major League Baseball scout for the Detroit Tigers and San Francisco Giants (among others, he signed Gabe Kapler).

 High school and draft

 He was an All-American catcher at Westlake High School, and graduated in 1990.
-Lieberthal hit four home runs in a single game for his high school: (1) a solo home run, (2) a 2-run home run, (3) a 3-run home run, and (4) a grand slam.
+Lieberthal hit four home runs in a single game for his high school: (1) a solo home run, (2) a 2-run home run, (3) a 3-run home run, and (4) a grand slam, though not in that order.
 Immediately after that game, Lieberthal's team was ranked among the top 3 high school teams in the United States by USA Today, and advanced on that list to #1 a few days later.
 While at the high school, Lieberthal set career records for at runs (79), hits (105), and home runs (30).

 Lieberthal was drafted at 17 years of age by the Philadelphia Phillies in the 1st round (3rd overall) of the 1990 Major League Baseball Draft, despite weighing only 155 pounds at the time.